saikrishna98494/SAIBERT/README.md

 BERT is designed to improve the understanding of the meaning and context of words in a sentence by learning bidirectional relationships.
 It enables machines to comprehend text similarly to how humans do.
 Some key applications of BERT include:

-Text Classification: Identifying topics or sentiment (positive, negative, or neutral) Sentiment Analysis: Determining emotions or opinions in text data Named Entity Recognition (NER): Extracting important entities like names, places, and organizations Question Answering: Understanding questions and retrieving relevant answers Text Summarization: Generating concise summaries of large text documents
+-->Text Classification: Identifying topics or sentiment (positive, negative, or neutral)

+-->Sentiment Analysis: Determining emotions or opinions in text data

+-->Named Entity Recognition (NER): Extracting important entities like names, places, and organizations

+-->Question Answering: Understanding questions and retrieving relevant answers

+-->Text Summarization: Generating concise summaries of large text documents